Can cannabinoids treat early symptoms of Parkinson’s?

 You may have heard of marijuana being used to combat early signs of Parkinson’s and similar diseases.
 But the popular perception persists that there is something controversial about using marijuana medicinally.
 This is because people are either not aware of or have not fully grasped the science behind it.

-What are cannabinoids?
 Our experience associates them with negative counterculture; getting high.
 But in reality, a cannabinoid is a chemical compound.
-And we all have cannabinoid receptors inside us in what is called our endocannabinoid system.
+And we all have cannabinoid receptors within us, in what is called our endocannabinoid system (ECS).
 In essence, we are designed to receive cannabinoids.

 Cannabis is very effective in combating Parkinson’s disease because it slows the progression of symptoms.
 Patients who contract the disease early are able to retard the progress of symptoms, making cannabinoids a more legitimate way to treat Parkinson’s symptoms, if not the most effectual.